cwi-swat/ifip-wg216/meetings/Santiago2026.md

 Chile has very strict biosecurity controls.
 You'll need to fill in a declaration indicating whether you're carrying plant and animal products (even packaged ones).
 Customs officers and their dogs check baggage (including carry-on) at the airport.

-**Not allowed at all:**
-- Fresh fruits and vegetables
-- Raw or fresh meat
-- Soil (check shoes and outdoor gear)

-**Allowed but must be declared**:
-- Dairy products (cheese, butter, cream)
-- Processed/cured meats and sausages
-- Seeds, nuts, dried fruits
-- Plants, cuttings, bulbs, dried flowers
-- Honey

-**Generally OK:** Packaged foods like cookies, coffee, tea, spices, canned goods, and oils are usually fine — but it's better to still declare them.
+**Allowed:** Packaged foods like cookies, coffee, tea, spices, canned goods, oils, dairy products (cheese, butter, cream), processed/cured meats and sausages, nuts, and dried fruits.

-A simple rule: when in doubt, **declare**, as fines for not declaring can be steep.
+**Not allowed at all:** Fresh fruits and vegetables, raw or fresh meat, honey.

+A simple rule: unless you're sure you carry nothing at all, **declare** that you are carrying some products.
+When they ask, they'll tell you whether it's ok or not.
+If they detect a product that is not ok, they confiscate it without any further hassle.
+But if you do not declare and carry some product, the fine can be steep.
 Better safe than sorry!

 ### Hotel